Who's been charged by Mueller in the Russia probe so far?

 The special counsel filed a 32-count indictment on Feb.
 22 against former Trump campaign chairman Paul Manafort and aide Rick Gates, accusing the pair of tax evasion and bank fraud.

 The new indictment accuses Manafort and Gates of doctoring documents to inflate the income of their businesses and then using those fraudulent documents to obtain loans.
-It also accuses Manafort of evading taxes from 2010 through 2014 and in some of the years concealing his foreign bank accounts.
+It also accuses Manafort of evading taxes from 2010 through 2014 and, in some of the years, concealing his foreign bank accounts.

+And on Feb.
+23, a newly unsealed indictment accused Manafort of secretly paying former European politicians to lobby on behalf of Ukraine.

 Manafort turned himself in to federal authorities in the fall.
 The 68-year-old served as Trump’s campaign manager for a few months in 2016.
 Gates, Manafort's business associate, also turned himself in at the time.